 It is essential that members provide us with these statistics so that we have accurate, up-to-date figures when engaging with provincial and national government in order to communicate the seriousness of the issue and to advocate for transparent, effective tender and payment processes.

 Only registered SAMED members are able to submit outstanding payment information.
-Log into the members portal to submit your data.
+Contact the SAMED Office to participate: firstname.lastname@example.org.